2023 Most Popular Health Professions Doctor's Degree Schools in the Middle Atlantic Region

 Read full report on Health Professions at University at Buffalo

 Columbia University in the City of New York came in at #7 in this year’s edition of the Most Popular Health Professions Doctor’s Degree Schools in the Middle Atlantic Region ranking.
-Columbia is a fairly large private not-for-profit school located in the large city of New York.
+Columbia is a very large private not-for-profit school located in the large city of New York.

 About 67% of the students majoring in health professions at the school are women while 33% are male.